|

 * Move information to DUMP BUFFER and display the information.

-move 'SHOW' to SIMODUMP-REQUEST
+move 'DUMP' to SIMODUMP-REQUEST

 move 'DISPLAY1' to SIMODUMP-DUMP-ID